BlackPanthar/setup-notes/gaia_node_installation.md

 4. Persistent peer issue solved by pasting the peers in this section into the p2p section of config.toml [Configure Persistent Peers](#configure-persistent-peers)
 5. Edit cosmos.service to set Restart to `on-failure` and LimitNOFile to `infinity` and ```sudo systemctl daemon-reload```
 6. Check external iPv4 address with ```curl -4 ifconfig.me``` and set it in config.toml ```external address``` parameter.
-7. Remove problematic persitent peers that keep disconnecting, we have 91 peers and can remove bad peers.
+7. In config.toml, remove problematic persitent peers that keep disconnecting (we had set 91 peers, so identify bad ones in the log and remove them).